bjango/Bjango-Templates/Help/Style Guide.md

 ### Document DPI

 Documents should be set up as 72dpi, were possible.
+There’s a few reasons for this, including more predictable behaviour when moving layers between Photoshop documents.

 -----